ibm-cloud-docs/databases-for-redis/howto-upgrading.md

 ## Backup and restore steps - Section 3 NEW
 {: #backup_restore}

 Complete the following on-demand backup and restore steps to upgrade.
-This example helps you upgrade from V5 to V6.2.
+This example sets out the steps to upgrade from V5 to V6.2.

 To create a manual backup in the UI: